-1.1.
-The purpose of this policy is to assist in developing and encouraging a working and learning environment in which harassment is known to be unacceptable and where individuals have the confidence to deal with harassment without fear of ridicule or reprisals.
+- 1.1.
+The purpose of this policy is to assist in developing and encouraging a working and learning environment in which bullying, harassment and discrimination are known to be unacceptable and where individuals have the confidence to deal with bullying, harassment and discrimination without fear of ridicule or reprisals. - 1.2.

-1.2.
 This policy applies to all St George's, University of London employees including temporary staff and staff employed by Kingston University working in the Faculty of Health, Social Care and Education.
 All employees of St George's, University of London are expected to work within this set of principles.
-Managers have a critical role in ensuring that no form of bullying, harassment or victimisation specifically that relates to a person's protected and/or other characteristics is tolerated within our community, either between or towards; employees, students, contractors, consultants or visitors to the university.

-1.3.
-In addition, all those contracted by St George's, University of London to deliver a service including casuals, consultants, contractors and agency workers are also be covered by this policy.

-1.4.
-Employees of NHS Trusts or other organisations which host St George's, University of London students, including those on placements, will be governed by the particular Trust's policies and guidance on appropriate conduct.

-1.5.
-Students studying at St George's, University of London will be signposted to the relevant student policies available on the website.
+Managers have a critical role in ensuring that no form of bullying, harassment or discrimination specifically that relates to a person's protected and/or other characteristics is tolerated within our community, either between or towards; employees, students, contractors, consultants or visitors to the university. - 1.3.
+In addition, all those contracted by St George's, University of London to deliver a service including casuals, consultants, contractors and agency workers are expected to abide by the principles set out in this policy.
+Further details on St George's University of London's expectations will be specified in the relevant contract. - 1.4.
+Employees of NHS Trusts or other organisations which host St George's, University of London students, including those on placements, will be governed by the particular Trust's policies and guidance on appropriate conduct. - 1.5.
+Students studying at St George's, University of London will be signposted to the relevant student policies available on the website. - 1.6.

-1.6.
 This policy applies to the conduct of employees in the context of their university work, or other activities which affect the working, learning or social environment of the institution.
-It includes bullying and harassment in the workplace and in any work-related setting outside the workplace, eg business trips, or work-related social events, or locations such as placements or fieldwork.
-It also includes online bullying and harassment.
+It includes bullying, harassment and discrimination in the workplace and in any work-related setting outside the workplace, eg business trips, or work-related social events, or locations such as placements or fieldwork.
+It also includes online bullying, harassment and discrimination.